longtian/redux-deferred/README.md

 })
 ```

-It is not unknown by everyone thar all AJAX method in jQuery will return an [Deferred](http://api.jquery.com/category/deferred-object/)
+It is not known by everyone thar all AJAX method in jQuery will return an [Deferred](http://api.jquery.com/category/deferred-object/)
  object for you to use.
 So the code above can be rewriten like this:

 ```js